 While people in China may seem a bit cold and standoffish at first, it’s usually just because they really aren’t that used to interacting with foreigners.
 A smile and a simple “Ni hao” really goes a long way here.

 Learn a few phrases in Chinese and you’ll be making friends in no time.
 Don’t be surprised if people invite you to join them at a restaurant or bar and proceed to force-feed you tons of food and beer!

 A common sight in the big cities of China is a local girl with a lao wai (foreigner) dude.
 The place is practically a gold mine for single foreign men.
 I once had a buddy who would wait until about 2AM and go down into the clubs in the Wudaokou area in Beijing in his pajamas to pick up girls.
 “Like shooting fish in a barrel,” he would say.
 He did pretty well, too.

 My yellow fever was only temporary, so I can’t speak much on the subject.
 One thing I will say is that Chinese men get incredibly jealous and pissed off when they see foreign dudes picking up local girls.
 The ratio really sucks for them, so it’s hard enough as it is.
 That’s why I imported my American girl and gave up on the whole scene.

 While far less common, you’ll definitely see foreign girls dating Chinese men.
 Cultural differences tend to get in the way, though, so many of these romances are short-term.

-A Recent History of China
+A Brief History of China

 We might as well start the recent history of China lesson with the founding of the modern-day People’s Republic of China.
 After a long Civil War and years of Japanese occupation, the PRC was founded on October 1, 1949 by Mao Zedong.
 His Communist Party had won the war, and he took over as the new leader of a new China.